lawrence-laz/dotfiles/book1.md

 L: we teach how to do something correctly, but we spend little time teaching whether it is good to do it in the first place.
 L: abandoning a discipline in despair of not being the best at it is a bad thing, it is succumbing to ambition, or maybe pride.
 “We do what we must, because we can”
-L: strong characters makes impressions on culture, weak characters carry culture’s impressions on their face
 LL: let’s start with example, focus is good, obsession is bad.
 Focus is when we consciously put our attention to a topic, obsession is when we impulsively default to a topic.

 Now this is true in a generic sense as well.
 Whenever you put internals to use and consciously do something, it’s good.
 Whenever you act impulsively it becomes bad.
 The effects of both can be different or the same, bad behaviour can produce desirable outcomes by chance, that does not mean the thing was good to begin with.
 That’s why goals aren’t that important.
 If you are looking for direction - have a strategy and principles and act according to them.
 The outcomes is what comes out of that, but you only have so much control of them.